rustfs/docs.rustfs.com/docs/features/ai/index.md

 # AI Revolution Powered by GPUs and High-Performance Object Storage

-We are high-performance object storage
+The High-Performance Object Storage for AI

 ## AI Storage Delivers Performance at Scale

 ![AI Performance](images/ai-performance.png)

 RustFS accelerates AI/ML workloads by leveraging its distributed architecture and object storage capabilities.
 During model training, RustFS's distributed setup allows parallel data access and I/O operations, reducing latency and speeding up training times.
 For model inference, RustFS's high-throughput data access ensures rapid retrieval and deployment of data stored for AI models, enabling predictions with minimal latency.
-More importantly, RustFS's performance scales linearly from 100 TB to 100 PB and beyond.
+Crucially, RustFS scales linearly from 100 TB to 100 PB and beyond.
 This optimizes end-to-end AI workflows, enhancing model development and serving, resulting in more efficient AI workloads and faster response times for applications.

 ## Core of the AI Ecosystem

-RustFS is the standard for S3-compatible object storage for AI workloads.
+RustFS sets the standard for S3-compatible object storage for AI workloads.
 This ubiquity means the entire AI/ML ecosystem integrates with RustFS.
 RustFS is widely supported across the AI/ML ecosystem.

 ![AI Ecosystem Support](images/multi-engine-1.svg)